Need car parts? Select your vehicle

 A check gauge light can be a sign that your vehicle’s oil pressure is low.
 The oil pressure warning light will usually illuminate along with the check gauge warning light.

 There can be many reasons why your ride’s oil pressure readings are low.
 One of the common is an oil filter leak.
-A bad oil pressure sensor can also be the culprit.
+A bad oil pressure sensor and a leaking oil pressure sender can also be the culprit.

 Loose Gas Cap